Mistaken Identity

 Bob

+(Begins to lean back a little.)
 I did stay in Peters Mill.
 I got a house pretty much right across the street from the high school, by the big water tower.

 Alice